chfc-cmi/misas/README.md

-# misas - Model Interpretation through Sensitivity Analysis for Segmentation
+# Model Interpretation through Sensitivity Analysis for Segmentation
-> A library that helps interpreting and explaining your segmetation models through analysing their sensitivity to defined alterations of the input
+> Interpret and explain your segmetation models through analysing their sensitivity to defined alterations of the input

 Input alterations currently include: